 1.5 The Council's priority is to secure on site provision of affordable housing on qualifying sites.
-However, in exceptional circumstances the Council recognises that this may not be appropriate, for example if the type of units proposed are not suitable for affordable housing or do not fit the need profile in the local area of the site.
+However the Council recognises that there may be exceptional circumstances where site specific issues inhibit the provision of on-site affordable housing.
 In such circumstances, the Council will consider whether a financial contribution in lieu of on site provision is appropriate, or whether alternatives, such as replacement provision on a separate site would meet its strategic priorities.